wo-language/wo/justifications.md

 I have used this aspect of programming many, many times.
 It has been far from the top of the list of things that could make my code vague, and I'm not convinced that it's ever a primary culprit.

 The real problem is that, when it comes to compiling, we can't just know which one you're referring to when the type parameters are vague.
-It requires some type analysis, but I believe it is totally possible here.
+It requires some type analysis at compile time.
 It is very close to the line of inheritance making sense, as a type being vague with another one implies some shared classification.
 The most obvious thing to be would be some structures which are just unsafe pointers underneath.
-Still, I think this can be done at compile time as these types were designed to be strict, e.g. `[3]int != [2]int != []int != []*int`.
+Type inference is possible, but it would require a bit of reworking.
+It's already safe for situations like `[3]int != [2]int != []int != []*int`, but not when it comes to generics and interfaces.

 Additionally, `[:]` already does this.
 It's equivalent to `slice(start=0, end=0, max=0)`.